den-materials/wordpress-lab/README.md

 # Wordpress Lab

-Now that we've learned a little bit about Wordpress, we're going to make a real website for Robyn.
+Now that we've learned a little bit about Wordpress, we're going to make a website for Robyn!

 Robyn is a real person - she's created multiple business, including Just4MyPet and Bachelorette Bitches.
-Her latest venture is Poop Tulips - artificially-poop-scented flowers you can send to someone who deserves it.
+Her latest venture is Poop Tulips - artificially-poop-scented flowers you can send to someone who deserves it (completely legally!).

 What Robyn would really like is a brand new Wordpress site that she can edit herself.
 So we're going to make some options for her!
 To start:

 1. Study the included materials - Robyn's assets, and her design requests.
-1. Use the included template as a starting point, and customize it to meet Robyn's specifications.
+1. The theme Robyn wants to use is included in the resources directory - you can read more about it [here](https://themeforest.net/item/gecko-powerful-ajax-woocommerce-theme/15863658).
+Specifically, she would like the `Fashion Store #2` layout.
+Specific changes she wants to it are covered in the `ClientRequests` doc.
 1. Robyn would like to use the [WooCommerce Plugin](https://wordpress.org/plugins/woocommerce/) to sell her products (don't get too in the weeds with this install - ensure that it works and save things like tax table configuration for 'sprint 2').
 1. Host your wordpress instance on [Heroku](https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku) or your own hosting account so that Robyn can see it.
 I suggest using [Duplicator](https://wordpress.org/plugins/duplicator/) to easily move your WP instance from one host to another.